 - Ability to provide and maintain a professional relationship with individual clients and their families, which allows for mutual respect, consistency and empathy in all interactions, and appropriate ethical and relational limits and boundaries.

 - Must acquire a valid Alaska driver’s license and be able to clear the JAMHI auto insurance screening through the independent insurance carrier and/or if driving.

 Physical Requirements: Extended periods of sitting and standing.
 Bending, pushing, moving and lifting objects weighing up to 50 pounds.
 Mobility and dexterity sufficient to assist clients and handle required job-related functions and move about the facility.
 Ability to cope with clients who may use challenging or offensive language with potential for escalation.

 Benefits: Health, Dental, Vision, Life Insurance, 403(b), Paid Holidays, Liberal Leave Accrual.

 Application Instructions: To be considered for a position with JAMHI, you must submit both your resume and our employment application.
 Be sure to complete all requested information on the application form.
 Do not write “See Resume” on the application.
 Incomplete applications will not be considered.
-You may submit your paperwork by email or by dropping it off at our clinic located at 3406 Glacier Hwy.
+You may submit your paperwork by email HR@jamhi.org or by drop off at our clinic located at 3406 Glacier Hwy.